 Discarding old belongings and paper clutter can be just as “mentally cathartic” as physically rewarding.
 But to confuse good feng shui solely with good housekeeping is to almost completely bypass what feng shui really has to offer.

-One of the main reasons Westerners believe feng shui is all about de-cluttering is because this is the marketing package which has been promoted to them in popular feng shui books, as well as ill-equipped practitioners who pad their consultations with organizing advice and overly-symbolic positive thinking rituals.
+One of the main reasons Westerners believe feng shui is all about de-cluttering is because this was the marketing package which was promoted to them in popular feng shui books, as well as ill-equipped practitioners who pad their consultations with organizing advice..

 This is not to say that serious clutter never contributes to or creates a feng shui problem.
 In fact, it may be useless to apply some of the more subtle feng shui remedies to a home or office if it has been completely choked off from natural sunlight and adequate ventilation because of massive clutter.
 The classic “pack rat syndrome,” where a person never throws anything away is an indication of a deeper psychological problem that should be addressed in therapy.